sbdMJ/EFML/README.md

 I extended this setup to allow an RL agent to generate an additional corrective force (residual force), which is added to the MPC output to produce the final control input.
 The adaptive weight $\lambda(s)$ was implemented as a lightweight neural network designed to map the current state to a value in the [0,1] range, determining the blending ratio between MPC and RL outputs.
 In summary, the MPC (expert policy) provides the base control signal, the RL (learned policy) supplies corrective adjustments, and the $\lambda(s)$ network regulates how much of the RL correction is accepted at each state.<br>

-+ MPC Only: 기존 MPC 제어만으로 로켓을 제어합니다.
++ MPC Only: The rocket is controlled solely using the conventional MPC controller.
-+ MPC + RL Residual: 고정 결합의 Residual RL 방식으로, MPC 출력 + RL 잔차를 단순 합합니다. 즉, 모든 상태에 동일한 비율로 RL 잔차를 적용하는 residual 학습 방법입니다 (기존 연구들의 방식).
-+ MPC + RL Adaptive Residual: 제안하는 방식으로, 상태마다 $\lambda(s)$를 계산하여 MPC와 RL 출력의 비율을 조절합니다. 상태에 따라서는 MPC 위주(작은 $\lambda$), 다른 상황에서는 RL 위주(큰 $\lambda$)로 제어가 이루어질 수 있습니다.

-모든 방법에서 강화학습 알고리즘으로는 PPO 알고리즘을 사용하여, 에피소드 단위로 정책을 학습시켰습니다.
-RL 정책의 보상 함수는 착륙 오차를 최소화하고 안정적으로 착지하도록 설계되었으며, MPC Only의 경우에는 학습 과정 없이 기존 MPC 모듈을 실행했습니다.
-MPC+RL Residual과 Adaptive Residual의 초기 단계에서는 MPC 제어가 기본적으로 수행되므로, 에이전트의 초기 탐색이 안정적으로 이루어진다는 장점이 있습니다. 이는 초기부터 탐색하는 순수 RL에 비해 수렴을 빠르게 하고 안전성을 높여줍니다. <br>

-성능 비교: 실험 결과, 세 가지 방식 모두 일정 수준의 성능을 달성하였으며 최종적인 임무 성공률이나 보상에서 큰 차이는 나타나지 않았습니다. 아래는 세 접근법의 착륙 결과입니다. <br>
++ MPC + RL Residual: A fixed-combination Residual RL approach where the final control input is a simple sum of the MPC output and the RL residual.
+In this method, the RL residual is applied at a constant ratio across all states—representing the residual learning technique commonly used in prior studies.
++ MPC + RL Adaptive Residual: In the proposed approach, the blending ratio between MPC and RL outputs is adjusted by computing a state-dependent weight $\lambda(s)$.
+Depending on the state, control may rely more heavily on MPC (when $\lambda$ is small) or shift toward RL (when $\lambda$ is large).

+In all approaches, the PPO algorithm was used as the reinforcement learning method, and the policy was trained on an episode basis.
+The reward function for the RL policy was designed to minimize landing error and ensure a stable touchdown.
+In the MPC Only setting, no learning process was involved; instead, the pre-existing MPC module was directly executed.

+For both MPC+RL Residual and Adaptive Residual methods, MPC control was primarily used in the early training stages, allowing the agent to explore in a more stable manner.
+This setup provides a significant advantage over pure RL, which starts exploration from scratch, by accelerating convergence and enhancing safety from the beginning. <br>

+Performance Comparison: The experimental results showed that all three approaches achieved a comparable level of performance, with no significant differences observed in final task success rates or reward outcomes.
+The following presents the landing results of the three methods. <br>

 **MPC Only**